How to Choose a Stage Name You Won’t Regret

 #2 Keep your stage name on brand

 Creating your own unique brand is a key part of establishing your music.
-Your stage name, real or adopted, will be front and centre, so give a lot of thought to what it might say about you and your music.
+Your chosen stage name, real or adopted, will be front and centre, so give a lot of thought to what it might say about you and your music.

 Knowing your audience is key: research successful artists in and around your genre to get a feel for what will best suit your brand.

-#3 Make your stage name marketable
+#3 Choose a stage name that is marketable

 Imagine a music promoter designing a flyer for a gig.
 Will they feel comfortable or even excited to put your name in big letters at the top of the billing?
-Your name should make an impact — and in a positive way.
+Your stage name should make an impact — and in a positive way.

-There are plenty of bands who have achieved fame with an offensive name, but they are definitely the exception and not the rule.
+There are plenty of bands who have achieved fame with an offensive stage name, but they are definitely the exception and not the rule.
 Being distinctive doesn’t mean being crude.
 You might be tempted choose something incredibly obscure but meaningless in order to try and draw attention but this can be hit and miss, especially if it doesn’t suit your genre.

 Caution: Shameless plug ahead!
 Continue reading below.

-#4 Make your stage name memorable
+#4 Choose a stage name that is memorable

-Mononyms are all the rage (Lorde, Rihanna, Adele) but this can be tough if you don’t have the massive marketing budget or a major record label behind you to make you stand out.
+Mononym stage names are all the rage (Lorde, Rihanna, Adele) but this can be tough if you don’t have the massive marketing budget or a major record label behind you to make you stand out.

 #5 Be unique, but don’t push it